 Bicycle riding is a great way to spend time together as a family or a way to get a great workout while spending time outside.
-Across Long Island there are some great trails whether your preferences lean to off-road, path, or street biking.
+Across Long Island, there are some great trails whether your preferences lean to the off-road, path, or street biking.
 All throughout Nassau and Suffolk Counties, there are biking clubs that get together every week for rides of different distances and skill levels.
 If you want to ride a few miles through the neighborhood or tackle a Century, you can find the ride that is right for you.

 When you ride a bike, you are taking on a responsibility similar to that of someone who is driving a car.
 A bike, after all, is not a toy, and one is required to obey the rules of the road.
 If you are our riding with your family, you also have to be aware of the people and cars around you as well as around those with you.

 Bike safety is very important when you head out for a ride.
 This includes the basics such as wearing helmets and pads regardless of your age and skill level.
 A fall from a bike can cause a serious injury if you hit your head, a knee, or an elbow.
 New York law requires anyone 14 or under to wear a helmet; if you’re older than 14, you should also wear a helmet to protect your head and brain.

 When riding, especially with kids, it is always best to ride either on sidewalks or on bike paths that are closed to cars.
 If you decide to ride on the street, if you are with kids, or even other adults, make sure your whole group has a skill level to safely ride together.
 Also, if you are in a group, it is a good idea to assign an order in case you have to line up single-file at any point, so kids aren’t trying to jockey for position.
 Communication amongst riders about road defects, pedestrians, and other cars can also be key to a safe and enjoyable ride.